 Identifying our attachments is the first step towards an unfettered

 life of peace and stability.
-With some practice we can become aware of
+With some practice we can become aware

-well known attachments common to us.
+some well known attachments common to us.

 - Physical attachments.
 Attachment to one's body, color,

 shape, physical fitness, health, sexual desire.
 Also included

 in this category are attachment to all material things such

 as money, house, place, land, nature, clothes, food, people,

 pets, possessions, luxury etc.

 - Mental attachments.
-Attachment to particular
+Attachment to particular emotions,

-background,

 caste, race, nation, gender, language, color, relationships,

 social status, power, prestige, fame, habits, hobbies, daily

-routine,

-procedures, religion, scriptures, virtue, morality,
+routine, rules, procedures, religion, scriptures, virtue, morality,

 - Spiritual attachments.
-Attachment to one's
+Attachment to one's guru,

-methods of worship, spiritual practices,
+religious tradition, methods of worship, spiritual practices,

 life, afterlife, knowledge, symbols etc.

-It is important to remember that from a spiritual perspective there
+It is important to remember that from a spiritual perspective

-eventually we have to cut through all our attachments.
+of them.
+But eventually we have to cut through all our attachments.